TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Form Framework / Form Extension*

-        The :t3ext:`form` framework in TYPO3 is used to create and manage complex forms with various fields and validations.
-A backend module allows to configure these forms with a powerful GUI.
+        The :t3ext:`form` framework in TYPO3 is used to create and manage complex forms with many fields and validations.
+Backend modules allow these forms to be configured through a powerful GUI.

     ..  _form-variants:
     -   *Form Variants*